-I indulge in a lot of hobbies to keep me well-balanced.
 If you’ve been following my blog for the last few years, you may have noticed my regular section, “Quirk of the Month,” where I feature toys, collectibles, and souvenirs I’ve amassed in my travels.
 They’re all part of my de-stressing hobbies.
-To calm my nerves when I’m anxious or to distract myself when I’m stressed, I would turn to these little knick-knacks.
+To calm my nerves when I’m anxious, distract myself when I’m stressed, or help with writer’s block, I turn to these little knick-knacks.

-My first quirk of 2017 is something I’ve been dying to purchase since I first saw it on the Instagram posts of my fellow journalists.
-Magnetic Poetry is a box of magnetic word tiles to be placed on your fridge, locker, or any steel surface.
+My first quirk of 2017 is something I’ve been wanting to purchase since I first saw it on the Instagram posts of my fellow journalists.
+Magnetic Poetry is a box of magnetic word tiles you can display on your fridge, locker, or any steel surface.
 You arrange the words into phrases and lines as you please, whether childish or philosophical.
 It doesn’t matter if you come up with complete gibberish or an award-winning poem.

 The story behind Magnetic Poetry is serendipitous.
 In 1993, aspiring songwriter Dave Kapell was suffering from writer’s block, so he did what his idol David Bowie would do—write down words on little pieces of paper and rearrange them for inspiration.
 Then he sneezed.
 The words flew around the room.
 He glued the words to pieces of magnets and stuck them to a pizza tin.
 The rest is history.
 [Read the full story here.]

 When it became a hit in bookstores and gift shops, Magnetic Poetry expanded to different themes and subcategories, like sports, coffee, and even zodiac signs.